TRU Payment Processing: Card Processing Reviews & Complaints

 Founded in 2002, TRU Payment Processing is a merchant account provider that also operates under the names TRU Processing, Truly360, and Matthew Focht Enterprises.
 The company’s most up-to-date website appears to be that of Truly360, but Truly360 primarily emphasizes its ability to help businesses set up Apple Pay integrated payment processing for retail, automotive, spa, restaurant, medical, and gym merchant accounts.

-TRU Payment Processing appears to process all major debit and credit cards.
-Their website mentions EMV readers, POS terminals, mobile payments, and NFC payments.
+TRU Payment Processing facilitates transactions with all major debit and credit cards.
+They provide EMV readers, POS terminals, mobile payment options, and NFC payments.

 Virtual Terminal Services

-TRU Payment Processing’s virtual terminal services allow businesses to process credit and debit card payments over the phone or via email, without the need for a physical card reader.
-This is ideal for businesses that don’t have a storefront or need to process payments remotely.
+TRU Payment Processing offers virtual terminal services that allow businesses to handle credit and debit card payments over the phone or via email without needing a physical card reader.

 Payment Gateway Services

-TRU Payment Processing’s payment gateway services enable businesses to accept credit and debit card payments securely and easily via their website.
-The payment gateway is fully customizable and integrates with major e-commerce platforms such as Shopify, WooCommerce, Magento, and more.
+TRU Payment Processing provides a customizable payment gateway that enables secure acceptance of credit and debit card payments through websites.
+The gateway integrates with major e-commerce platforms like Shopify, WooCommerce, and Magento.

 POS Systems